-Ivan V. Small is a sociocultural anthropologist and assistant professor at Central Connecticut State University.
+Ivan V. Small is a sociocultural anthropologist and associate professor at Central Connecticut State University.
 He holds a Ph.D. in Sociocultural Anthropology and Southeast Asian studies from Cornell University, a Masters in International Affairs from Columbia University and a B.A. in History from Boston College.
 Dr. Small is also a faculty affiliate with the Yale Council on Southeast Asia Studies and the UConn Asian & Asian American Studies Institute, and an executive board member of the War Legacies Project and the Association for Asian Studies' Vietnam Studies Group.
 Prior to joining CCSU in 2014 Dr. Small was a postdoctoral scholar with the Institute for Money, Technology & Financial Inclusion at the University of California Irvine, and a field study director with the India China Institute at The New School.
 Dr. Small has worked and consulted for nonprofits, foundations, and think tanks including the Smithsonian, Ford Foundation, and World Policy Institute.

 Dr. Small's first research project investigated the social, spatial and material dimensions of international remittances to Vietnam.
 As a Fulbright-Hays fellow and visiting scholar at Vietnam National University from 2007-2009, he interviewed urban and rural remittance receiving households to examine changing economic capacities and forms of remittances, as well as shifts in local and transnational social and political relations from 1975 to present.
 He also conducted research among remittance senders in Vietnamese American communities in California.
 More recently, Dr. Small has examined transportation consumption and mobility patterns afforded by remittance technologies and other new financial capabilities, and how emerging economies in Asia are framed by culturally targeted design and marketing research.